-Carnosine appears to have general protective (anti-oxidative, mostly) effects on a variety of proteins in cells, which may prevent their accumulation in the body.
+Carnosine appears to have general protective (anti-oxidative) effects on a variety of proteins in cells, which may prevent their accumulation in the body.
 Carnosine may also act in a sacrificial manner to excrete some modified protein carbonyls from the body

 Beyond acting in a reactive manner to protect cells from altered proteins, Carnosine may reduce the formation of these proteins by stimulating proteolysis (breakdown of proteins) which may be secondary to upregulation of cellular stress factors (Heat Shock Proteins) via Carnosine-Zinc complexes known as polaprezinc.

-Carnosine may also theoretically act as a central point in different metabolic pathways that reduce formation of protein carbonyls and aldehydes initially
+Carnosine may also theoretically act as a central point for different metabolic pathways that reduce formation of protein carbonyls and aldehydes

 Currently, Carnosine has shown anti-aging effects in both Drosophilia as well as sensecence-accelerated mice (mice who age prematurely).
 This latter study on mice noted that a 50% survival rates in these mice was increased by 20%, and that the increase in median lifespan was accompanied by less lipid peroxidation (oxidation of fatty acids), and this increase in mean lifespan has been replicated in another study usng 100mg/kg carnosine oral ingestion, although it failed to increase maximum lifespan; this dose correlates to 16mg/kg human ingestion or approximately 1.5g daily for a 200lb human.